Despite the impact that a good credit score can have, many people misunderstand what credit scores are and how they are calculated.

 - This grade is then used by new creditors to determine how likely it is you’ll pay up in the future.
 The higher your grade, the more likely it is you’ll be approved for loans, credit cards, and get the best rates.

-The good news for you is that there are specific actions you can take that will boost your credit scores in the future if they aren’t where you want them to be today.
-To get an idea of where you stand with your credit scores, first you need to know where your scores fall in the range of potential credit scores.
+The good news is that there are specific actions you can take that will boost your credit scores in the future if they aren’t where you want them to be today.
+To get an idea of where you stand, you need to know where your scores fall in the range of potential credit scores.

 What is the credit score range scale?